touristream42/touristream42/README.md

 - 👀 I’m interested in competitive programming and mathematics
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on various coding problems and projects ...
-- 📫 How to reach me at email touristream.42@gmail.com
+- 📫 You can reach me at email touristream.42@gmail.com

 <!---
 touristream42/touristream42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.